Properly prepared homemade broth is a foundational food for autoimmune healing diets such as GAPS, AIP, or the Specific Carbohydrate diet.

 What to do in the interim since bone broth is such an important healing food?
 The answer is to make meat stock instead.

 When Meat Stock is the Better Choice

-The reason some with leaky gut do not tolerate bone broth is is due to the beneficial natural glutamates that can sometimes trigger uncomfortable reactions.
-MSG is the synthetic, factory produced version of glutamate.
+The reason some individuals with leaky gut do not tolerate bone broth is is due to the beneficial natural glutamates that can sometimes trigger uncomfortable reactions.
+MSG is the synthetic, factory-produced version of glutamate.
 MSG is an excitotoxin, which means it damages or even kills neurons.
-Neurosurgeon Dr. Russell Blaylock MD lays out all the science in his eye opening book Excitotoxins: The Taste that Kills.
+Neurosurgeon Dr. Russell Blaylock MD lays out all the science in his eye-opening book Excitotoxins: The Taste that Kills.

 Others best served by stock instead of broth are children and adults who are autistic, those with ADD/ADHD, and/or people suffering from seizures or tics.

 Another sign that bone broth is best replaced with meat stock is when uncomfortable die-off symptoms, as well as nervous system agitation occurs.
 These are signs that your digestive tract is not ready for bone broth.
 Use meat stock when symptoms such as diarrhea, vomiting, nausea, constipation, and skin eruptions or rashes develop.
 Making the transition gradually from stock to broth is advisable.

 When you make meat stock as described in the recipe below, you will notice that a significant amount of fat forms with it.
 This fat is best left in the stock.
 When it cools, it will rise to the top and remain there.
 The fat forms a protective seal that prevents oxidation.

 Refrigerated meat stock will last a week or more with that layer of fat on top.
 If you prefer to remove the fat to create a clarified meat stock, it is best to freeze it.
 No worries, as meat stock thaws beautifully.

 This article on freezing stock or broth provides tips on the safe use of either plastic or glass for this purpose.

 Homemade Meat Stock